 - analysed the adequacy of the Target’s cybersecurity and privacy policies and procedures, including penetration testing, vulnerability assessments and corrective follow-up; and

-- identified cyber- and privacy-relevant terms of vendor and customer contracts, especially with respect to any indemnification provisions relating to cyber or privacy incidents.
+- identified cyber-relevant and privacy-relevant terms of key vendor and customer contracts, especially with respect to any indemnification provisions relating to cyber or privacy incidents.

 As has been discussed, these requests should consider information that the Buyer already has about the Target.
 For example, if the Target is a financial institution, these requests will need to address the specific documents that the Target is required to have under the NY DFS regulations and the GLBA Safeguards Rule and Interagency Guidelines.
 Similarly, diligence on a government contractor should request documents establishing compliance with NIST and other government-mandated standards.
 Meanwhile, requests to Targets that process credit card transactions may focus on PCI DSS requirements.

-Finally, to complement the Buyer's targeted diligence requests, a Buyer can obtain some baseline information about a Target by reviewing its website and other background information that is publicly available.
-This could not only uncover relevant documents such as online privacy policies or major data breaches or enforcement actions, but also provide clues to inform the diligence process.
-For example, a Buyer should take care to consider the CCPA if the Target has offices in California.
-Similarly, a commercial site that appears to offer localisation for the EU (e.g., prices in EU currencies, language preferences) may provide clues that the GDPR will apply.
+Finally, to complement its targeted diligence requests, a Buyer can obtain some baseline information about a Target by reviewing its website and other background information that is publicly available.
+This could not only uncover relevant documents, such as online privacy policies or major data breaches or enforcement actions, but also provide clues to inform the diligence process.
+For example, a Buyer should take care to consider the California Consumer Privacy Act (CCPA), if the Target has offices in California, or other state privacy legislation, if the Target has offices in another state with comprehensive privacy laws.
+Similarly, a commercial site that appears to offer localisation for the European Union (e.g., prices in EU currencies or language preferences) may provide clues that the GDPR will apply.

 Conducting the diligence: policies and procedures